PinKing141/project-moonlight/Project Architecture & Engineering Standards.md

 Breaking these rules is considered a **critical violation** because it compromises engine stability.

 ---
+Always make the game use arrow keys avoid making it use letters that is should be needed to

 # **1. Project Structure (AAA Layered Architecture)**